Homeland Security Has Warning For South Florida Boaters Plan To Take Part In Flotilla To Cuba

-MIAMI (CBSMiami/AP) — The U.S. Department of Homeland Security has issued a warning to South Florida boaters planning to take part in a flotilla next week to Cuba.
+MIAMI (CBSMiami/AP) — The U.S. Department of Homeland Security has issued a warning to South Florida boaters planning to take part in a flotilla to Cuba.

-“It is illegal for boaters to depart with the intent to travel to Cuba for any purpose without a permit,” according to an advisory they issued on Thursday.READ MORE: Update on Teddy, The Crisis Response Dog, Who Helped Surfside Families & First Responders
+“It is illegal for boaters to depart with the intent to travel to Cuba for any purpose without a permit,” according to an advisory they issued on Thursday.READ MORE: As Highly Infectious COVID Delta Variant Spreads, Doctors Are Worried About Unvaccinated Children

 DHS said in the advisory that any boater intending to enter Cuban territorial waters must get permission from the U.S. Coast Guard.
 Violators risk facing fines of $25,000 a day and 10 years in prison, the advisory said.